jamesmenera/demo-gallery/README.md

 Download the zip

 ###Step 2:
-Get you own API ID by going to [http://code.google.com/apis/console](http://code.google.com/apis/console) and sign in using your gmail account
+Get your own API ID by going to [http://code.google.com/apis/console](http://code.google.com/apis/console) and sign in using your gmail account

 Copy and paste a broswer api key into the "apiKey" variable.